Optimum Omnibus - the best for all

 We believe music has a positive impact on cognitive, emotional and social development.
 Music increases pupils’ ability to work collaboratively, improving their focus, self-confidence and self-esteem.
 These attributes impact on behaviour and learning in the classroom and contribute to academic success.

-In order to achieve our aims for excellence in language tuition, we have recruited native speakers and pupils receive a highly structured and carefully planned programme with opportunities to extend learning and make the subject relevant for all age groups.
+In order to achieve our aims for excellence in language tuition pupils receive a highly structured and carefully planned programme.
+This includes opportunities to extend learning with workshops and residentials.

-Each junior department class has a published admissions number of just 24, allowing for more individual attention from teachers, for special needs children to be identified and supported appropriately and for higher ability pupils to be challenged and stretched.
+Junior department classes have a published admissions number of just 24 and senior form groups are capped at 26.
+This allows for more individual attention from teachers, for special needs children to be identified and supported appropriately and for higher ability pupils to be challenged and stretched.

-As a result of the smaller class sizes and almost all classes benefiting from additional support given by Teaching Assistants, pupil to staff ratios are excellent across Cobham Free School.
+As a result of the smaller class sizes and additional support provided by teaching assistants, pupil to staff ratios are excellent across Cobham Free School.

-The longer school day is a particular feature of the school, to help working parents and offer pupils access to an exciting and broad range of extra-curricular activities after school each day free of charge to all pupils.
+Our longer school day ensures pupils have access to an exciting and broad range of extra-curricular activities, with most being free of charge .

 The CFS admissions policy gives priority to a percentage of local children who are eligible for pupil premium, in the case that the school is oversubscribed.
 This is to encourage families from the most deprived parts of Cobham to apply.